-Author has very skillfully mixed mythology, current day interpreters of mythology, re-incarnation of epic characters with a dose of fantasy where the writer of the epic tries to control the flow of the story for his favorite character Leela over her many incarnations.
-What I liked about the story is its treatment, the ability of author to write a non-linear story, joining various dots through the narration, though the so called secret is known to the reader even without her telling it explicitly at the end of the story.
+Author has very skillfully mixed mythology, current day interpreters of mythology.
+The reincarnation of epic characters with a dose of fantasy where the writer of the epic tries to control the flow of the story for his favorite character Leela over her many incarnations.
+What I liked about the story is its treatment.
+The ability of the author to write a non-linear story, joining various dots through the narration.
+Though the so-called secret is known to the reader even without her telling it explicitly at the end of the story.
 Reading the story was like untying a series of knots, where you could see what is beneath the knot but you still want to open the knots.

-Re-writing Mahabharata is not easy, that too if you try to rewrite its craft of weaving endless stories into one story.
-My compliments to author for attempting to do that but I guess you need many more pages to experiment that.
+Re-writing Mahabharata is not easy.
+That too if you try to rewrite its craft of weaving endless stories into one story.
+My compliments to the author for attempting to do that.
+But I guess you need many more pages to experiment that.
 My unsolicited suggestion is that you need to close each story in the main story.
 You cannot leave half of them midway.
-I liked the idea of stretching the character of Leela and Meera over many incarnations, but would have liked the characters to be more chiseled.
+I liked the idea of stretching the character of Leela and Meera over many incarnations but would have liked the characters to be more chiseled.
 My learning from this book is the fact that in Mahabharata every sub story finds its logical end.

 A bit abstract, but yet grounded in mythology and revolving around the area of Old Indraprat and a poem that helps join all the dots.